 We write, distribute and promote reports, articles, technical publications and research papers.
-We help identify research and monitoring priorities and assist with experimental design and robust data collection.
+We help identify research and monitoring priorities and assist with experimental design and efficient data collection.

-RIMU supports robust practices and provides the justification and transparency in the council’s decision-making that ultimately shapes Auckland and the environment in which we live.
+RIMU supports robust practices and provides the justification and transparency for council’s decision-making that ultimately shapes Auckland and the environment in which we live.

-Knowledge Auckland is a place to find and share research, information and data about Auckland including Auckland Council research publications.
+Knowledge Auckland is a place to find and share research, information and data about Auckland including Auckland Council research and technical publications.

 This website also hosts publications and research resources from a variety of other sources (government reports, other local authority publications, research organisation reports, university research publications, community organisation reports, etc.) and aims to provide decision-makers, researchers, and communities with good access to the information and analysis needed to plan for Auckland’s future.